 Whatever you choose, the important thing is that you’re saving money, investing it in the market, and getting some kind of tax advantage.
 Having any retirement plan is better than not having one at all.
 Whether you have the chance to open a 403(b) plan, a Roth IRA or another retirement plan, try to find one that’s the best fit for you.
 In the end, you’ll be happy you have your retirement plans sufficiently in order.

 Tips to Help You Get Ready for Retirement

 - If you’re unsure which plan is best for you, or you need help picking investments, you should work with a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
+Finding the right financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.

 - No matter which plan you choose, do your best to max out your contributions.
 The more money you save now, the more your future self will have when retirement comes around.
 When you’re young and earning a lower salary, it may be tough to max out your contributions, but the head-start can make a huge difference.

 - Don’t forget to add in Social Security payments when you calculate what your retirement income will look like.
 To get an idea of what you can expect to receive, stop by SmartAsset’s Social Security calculator.